ltcmweb/app-ltcmweb/MWEB.md

 This command resets the running kernel blind and stealth offset and clears all structures used for building MWEB transactions.

 If `P1` is non-zero, this command will read the address index and then display the MWEB address corresponding to that index on the device screen for confirmation.

+The keychain is set to the supplied BIP32 path and is used for deriving child spend keys during "Add Input".

 Add Input
 ---------